Shorter syntax for assigning a method argument to an instance variable

 is so common, that Cristal Programming Language has a shortcut for it:

 class Person def initialize(@name : String) @age = 0 end end

 This is a feature request to implement the same style to Ruby syntax, supporting both isolated parameters and Hash style parameters.
 Eg:

 class Person attr_reader :name, :age def initialize(@name, @age:) end end fabio = Person.new("Fabio", age: 34) fabio.name #=> "Fabio" fabio.age #=> 34

 This will be very useful in methods that accept a lot of parameters and certainly will avoid bugs due to decreased duplicated code (eg: addind a new parameter to a method, and forgetting to set the instance variable to it).
 Other than implementing support for the syntax itself, I believe RDoc would also have to be updated, not to expose the "@" on documentation (as it is not relevant there).

 What do you think?

-Updated by phluid61 (Matthew Kerwin) over 2 years ago
+Updated by phluid61 (Matthew Kerwin) about 7 years ago

 - Status changed from Open to Rejected